Past Devotionals

 Matthew 5:38-39(KJV)

 Today's verse is Matthew 5:38-39: Ye have heard that it hath been said, An eye for an eye, and a tooth for a tooth: But I say unto you, That ye resist not evil: but whosoever shall smite thee on thy right cheek, turn to him the other also.
-In a world where conflict seems to escalate daily, like the Pope’s recent call for peace amid the chaos of war, we are reminded of the power of non-retaliation.
+In a world that can feel uncertain and heavy, we are reminded of the power of non-retaliation.
 Jesus invites us to respond to hurt not with anger, but with grace.
-This isn’t about being a doormat; it’s about choosing a higher path, one that breaks the cycle of violence and invites healing.
-When someone wrongs you today, consider this: instead of reacting with frustration or revenge, can you respond with kindness or a willingness to understand?
+This isn’t about being a doormat; it’s about choosing a higher path, one that breaks negative cycles and invites healing.
+When someone wrongs you today, consider this: instead of reacting with frustration or resentment, can you respond with kindness or a willingness to understand?
 This simple shift can create ripples of peace in your relationships and beyond.
-Remember, every act of love counters the darkness.
+Remember, every act of love counters the shadows.
 You have the power to be a light today!

 peace & conflictjustice & mercyforgiveness & redemption